Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 Yan ducked his head and grinned.
 "Putting blades on them?"

 "Yes.
-Maybe...I thought if I put a wide one on the front it’d make a bigger hole and maybe the prey would bleed more."
+Maybe...
+I thought if I put a wide one on the front it’d make a bigger hole and maybe the prey would bleed more."

-"So...like our new spears.
+"So... like our new spears.
 Just small."

 "Oh!
 Yes!
 And what if we put two kinds of…" Vemik gestured with his hands to try and show what he was thinking.
 "Kind of like branches sticking out on either side of the spearhead?!
 So when you skewer a Werne it can’t push up the spear and slice you."

 Yan scratched at his ear thoughtfully.
-"Could work...sounds like it might break easy, though.
+"Could work... sounds like it might break easy, though.
 Spears are nice ‘cuz they don’t break like the bird-spears do."

 "It’s still worth trying," Vemik said.
 Even if his ribs were hurting, he wasn’t about to let Yan wound his hunger for new things.